Tsasum Chokhorling Gompa

 (Chemorito) Chemo Dhar, Kham Riwoche

-This gompa has offered some extremely precious relics for the mendrup to be made during the Bodhivastu Vajrakilaya Mendrup drupchen to be held this October and November at Dechen Mingyurling in Nepal.
-Thanks to the kindness of Thinlay Choetso we will be able to include these relics in the drupchen by October.
+This gompa offered some extremely Dudjom Lingpa precious relics for the mendrup made during the Bodhivastu Vajrakilaya Mendrup drupchen held this past November at Dechen Mingyurling in Nepal.
+Thanks to the kindness of Semola Thinlay Choetso we were able to include these relics in the mendrup.

 Tsasum Chokhorling Monastery also locally known as Chemorito was founded around in 1929 by Terton Sera Khandro in Kham Riwoche, eastern Tibet in a small village called Chemo Dhar.
 The holy mountain where the monastery is located is a Hayagriva ( ལྷ་རྟ་མགྲིན།) secret place and it is a Dudjom Tesar lineage monastery.